 - Zero Carbon Dioxide Emissions

 ).
 Per atom, the exothermal process has an energy content of more than a million times the energy content of the most energetic (per weight) chemical process.
-The higher weight of Nickel and the fact one usually disregard Oxygen’s weight due to its presence in air makes the net factor around 200 000 when compared to oil.
+The higher weight of Nickel as a catalyst and the fact one usually disregard Oxygen’s weight due to its presence in air makes the approximate net factor around a couple of 100 000 when compared to oil.

-For more information about the science behind the process read ECAT Science.
+For more information about the science behind the process read ECAT Science

 If you are interested in this technology or in one of the ECAT products, do not hesitate to sign up and contact us by using the ECAT Inquiry form.